libra/website/docs/life-of-a-transaction.md

 ![Figure 1.4 Mempool](assets/illustrations/mempool.svg)
 <small>Figure 1.4 Mempool</small>

-Mempool is a shared buffer that holds the transactions that are ‘waiting’ to be executed.
+Mempool is a shared buffer that holds the transactions that are "waiting" to be executed.
 When a new transaction is added to mempool, mempool shares this transaction with other validators in the system.
-To reduce network consumption in the “shared mempool”, each validator is responsible for delivering its own transactions to other validators.
+To reduce network consumption in the “shared mempool," each validator is responsible for delivering its own transactions to other validators.
 When a validator receives a transaction from the mempool of another validator, the transaction is added to the mempool of the recipient validator.

 ### AC → Mempool (MP.1)